 This section is devoted to the workings of the Australian Rally Commission.
-It is through this portal that information about the activities of ARCom will be disseminated, in parallel with information available on CAMS own website.
-It is planned that this will include minutes of meetings, communiqués, media releases, newsletters as well as information and discussion papers about rally issues, policy and rule changes.
+It is through this portal that information about the activities of ARCom will be disseminated, in parallel with information available on the Motorsport Australia website.

 Frequently Asked Questions

 The Commission advises the Board of Motorsport Australia on matters impacting on rally and road events in Australia.
 These include gravel and tarmac rallies, touring road events and rallysprints.

 Who appoints the Members of the Commission?